gmalakar/Flouds.Py/README.md

 **Tip:**
 - For development mode, set `FLOUDS_API_ENV=Development` and `FLOUDS_DEBUG_MODE=1`.
-- For GPU builds, use the `flouds-py-gpu` image and ensure your host has the necessary CUDA libraries.
+- For GPU builds, use the `flouds-ai-gpu` image and ensure your host has the necessary CUDA libraries.

 ---